 This timelessness is important in street photography composition.
 That’s because it helps maintain a sense of relevance and poignancy over history.

 Many photographers prefer black and white images because they distance the subject from reality.
 In street photography, an image of the world in monochrome is foreign to our color vision.
 This gives us a reason to pause and investigate an image more carefully.

 Due to the lack of cues that color photography provides, the viewer will tend to pause on a black and white photograph to read what is happening in the image.
 This slower viewing time means that a photographer has more time to communicate with a viewer.

-While it may be true that rules are meant to be broken, getting to know photography composition is an important way to hone your photographic skills.
+It may be true that rules are meant to be broken.
+But getting to know photography composition is an important way to hone your photographic skills.
 Understanding composition will help you create more compelling and naturally balanced images for street photography and have fun while doing it!